Tailoring Change

 Tai Chi is more than a martial art and more than most forms of exercise.
 It has a deep philosophical and spiritual perspective.
 Its gentle, slow-motion movements and sophisticated methods of moving life force or chi within the body teach you to relax and open up to your full human potential on all levels – physical, emotional, mental and spiritual.
 (BK Frantzis, Tai Chi: Health For Life p.16)

-On-going Tai Chi Medium Form classes are being run in Whitstable.
+On-going Tai Chi Medium Form classes are being run in Elham.

 Recommended reading